MegalithicBTC/BTCPayserver-LSPS1/README.md

 # LSPS1 BTCPay Server Plugin

-The [LSPS1 (bLIP 51)](https://github.com/lightning/blips/blob/master/blip-0051.md) standard is a user-facing system for  nodes on the Lightning Network to get "inbound capacity", so that they can receive payments.
+The [LSPS1 (BLIP 51)](https://github.com/lightning/blips/blob/master/blip-0051.md) standard is a user-facing system for nodes on the Lightning Network to get "inbound capacity", so that they can receive payments.

-This plugin is designed to implement the client-side behavior of LSPS1.
-It's optimizing maximum ease-of-use, and certain choices for the user to try to maximize compatibility across various node implementations.
+This plugin is designed to implement the client-side behavior of LSPS1, while optimizing maximum ease-of-use.
+We've made certain choices for the user in order to try to prevent footguns and maximize compatibility across various node implementations.

-Our goals is that a new or existing BTCPay user could get an inbound channel to an attached or embedded Lightning node in just a few seconds.
+Our goal is that a new or existing BTCPay user could get an inbound channel to an attached or embedded Lightning node in just a few seconds.

 In this application, we have two parties: